Palacelol/LandingPage/README.md

 # LandingPage
-LandingPage, created by HTML5 and CSS3 Flexbox
+My Attempt at creating a Landing Page with HTML5, CSS3 and the Flexbox Layout